qutip/qutip/doc/guide/guide-bloch.rst

 ++++++++++++++++++++++++++++++++

 .. important::
-   Generating animations directly from Matplotlib requires installing either mencoder or ffmpeg.
+   Generating animations directly from Matplotlib requires installing either MEncoder or FFmpeg.
-   While either choice works on linux, it is best to choose ffmpeg when running on the Mac.
+   While either choice works on linux, it is best to choose FFmpeg when running on the Mac.
    If using macports just do: ``sudo port install ffmpeg``.

 The code to directly generate an mp4 movie of the Qubit decay is as follows ::